digital-peace-talks/Polarizer-App/README.md

 Find more details on our [homepage](https://www.digitalpeacetalks.com).
 To see Digital Peace Talks in action, you can try it out at our self-cleaning [sandbox](https://sandbox.dpt.world/).

+## Conceptual

+The digital peace talks project creates a anonymous communication space.
+The users are able to create and view topics, they can invite each other in message limited dialogs and they can rate the dialog.
+A topic can specify a problem or question.
+A opinion is a personal opinion related to the topic.
+A dialog is the exchange of messages between two users.
+The opinions related to a topic will be arranged in a three dimensional space based on an algorithm which will use the text input and by the dialogs rating results.
+All the information gathered in this process will be transparent available to all users.

 ## Technical status (brief)

 We are in an early alpha release mode now.
 There is no machine learning component yet.
 The 3D world has still a flat look.
 This means, that all components (topics, opinions and edges) are arranged on a x-y plane.

 The server implements a RESTful API.
 It is written in nodejs, using express.
-The mongo database get accessed via mongoose.The API can be examined via the [swagger api interface](http://dpt.world:2088/).
+The mongo database get accessed via mongoose.
+The API can be examined via the [swagger api interface](http://dpt.world:2088/).
 The client uses babylon.js as a webgl render engine.

 The way we get a running instance, is, to get a docker container build.
 Find a Dockerfile and all needed components in the docs/docker directory.
 The only file you need to update / create is the .env file.
 There is a .env.example file which works as a template.